 Unequal access is one important reason why preventive interventions may increase rather than reduce health inequalities between subpopulations.
 Community resources and networks (capacities) can play a key role in approaching diverse population groups.
 It has been demonstrated that tailoring physical activity (PA) interventions to stages of individual behaviour change may enhance intervention reach and effectiveness.
 The Community Readiness concept goes beyond the individual level and applies a stage model of change to the community level.
 According to this concept, a certain degree of problem awareness and preplanning in the community is needed for a health promotion intervention to be successfully implemented.
 It is therefore recommended to assess community readiness and, if necessary, increase it before starting an intervention.
-As community readiness enhancing strategies such as community coalition building and networking require a lot of time and resources from all partners, an analysis of the cost-effectiveness of these participatory approaches is needed.

 Dirk Gansefort, Leibniz Institute for Prevention Research and Epidemiology – BIPS